How to Use the Water Purifier in Rust

 Step 4: Fuel the Fire

-The purifier doesn’t need power—it just needs the fire lit under it.
+The purifier doesn’t need power.
+It just needs the fire lit under it.
 You’re not cooking in Rust, so it’s much easier.

 So:

-• Open the Campfire
+Open Campfire

 Once the fire’s going, the purifier starts working automatically.
 No buttons, no switches.